View All

 Output:

-Length of substring: 6
+Length of the substring: 7

 Take your first step towards mastering JavaScript with upGrad’s course on JavaScript Basics.
 With 19 hours of learning, you'll cover key concepts like Variables, Policy Influence, and Conditionals, while gaining hands-on experience and expert mentorship.
-Learn at your own pace and build a strong foundation in JavaScript to kickstart your coding career.
-Start today!

 Meanwhile, this is not the only way to get the length of string Java.
 Let’s look at some alternative methods.